andrestack/hinterland-web/src/content/blog/do-I-need-a-website.md

 }
 ---

 A couple of days ago I was talking to an artist that is part of the administration board of a local Art Gallery.
 After telling her what I do and what Hinterland Web is all about.
-She mentioned that in the last meeting, the board was not keen on investing in a website, but rather use the power of social media to promote the the work and events of the the Art Gallery.
+She mentioned that in the last meeting, the board was not keen on investing in a website, but rather use the power of social media to promote their work and events at the Art Gallery.

 ## Why do brands still need a website in 2024?